majordoobie/barbatos-toolkit/arm_assembly/asm_book guide.md

 2. The **w8** register must be populated with the system call that we want to make [^system_call_num]
 3. The **svc** instruction is executed which elevates the program from EL0 to EL1 to perform the call

+Linux supports many system calls but depending on the platform the number for the system call has changed.
+This link shows a whole list of the system calls per architecture: [link](https://gpages.juszkiewicz.com.pl/syscalls-table/syscalls.html)

 ---